akila-ocj/battleship_game/README.md

 # Battleship Game Algorithms
+Traditionally, Battleship is played between human players.
+In here, we developed algorithms to play Battleship.

 This repository contains various algorithms that are used for solving a variation of the Battleship game.
 Each algorithm follows a specific strategy, from brute force to greedy algorithms, to calculate optimal moves or to analyze the current game state.